 - For Science!: Defied in The Eternal Flame by the Council mainly due to not having Infinite Supplies, and further defied by a few extremists due to Science Is Bad, but otherwise played straight and thoroughly justified by the fact that the characters initially have no idea what they need to study in order to Save The World, so they pretty much just research anything and everything that comes to mind.
 The hope is that if they study enough subjects, something will lead to a revelatory breakthrough.
 This includes light, agriculture, biology, the fundamental building blocks of matter, and more. note

-- Gendercide: Invoked by opponents of the reproduction-inducing experiments, who hypothesize that if survivable single childbirth always results in female children, it will lead to the eradication of the male gender.
+- Gendercide: Discussed by opponents of the reproduction-inducing experiments, who hypothesize that if survivable single childbirth always results in female children, it will lead to the eradication of the male gender.
 See also Depopulation Bomb above.

 - Genre Shift: The second book is a highly-technical romp through the science of the trilogy's universe, in which not much actually happens aside from a brief kidnapping plot for the climax.
 In contrast, the first and third book are much more plot-oriented, with the third book in particular being fairly action-packed.
 Whereas the first book has little action aside from the launch, and the second book's climax is over almost as soon as it starts, the third book is rife with sabotage, justified Timey-Wimey-ness, questionably Well-Intentioned Terrorists, and more than a few explosions (none of which are accidental, or have anything to do with Antimatter, unlike the previous books).